syncfusion-content/blazor-docs/blazor/dialog/getting-started.md

 ## Prerender the dialog

-The dialog component is maintained at the DOM elements when showing or hiding the dialogs while enabling the `AllowPrerender` property.

-> By default, the `AllowPrerender` property is in disabled state.
-The dialog DOM elements will be destroyed while hiding the dialog.
-Each time the dialog will be re-rendered when showing the dialog.
-Dialog `@bind-Visible` property also works based on the `AllowPrerender` property.
+The dialog component is maintained in DOM after hiding the dialog also when [AllowPrerender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialog.html#Syncfusion_Blazor_Popups_SfDialog_AllowPrerender) is `true`.
+By default, the [AllowPrerender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialog.html#Syncfusion_Blazor_Popups_SfDialog_AllowPrerender) is `false` where the dialog DOM elements are destroyed while hiding the dialog and each time the dialog will be re-rendered when showing the dialog.
+The [@bind-Visible](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialog.html#Syncfusion_Blazor_Popups_SfDialog_Visible) property of dialog also works based on the [AllowPrerender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialog.html#Syncfusion_Blazor_Popups_SfDialog_AllowPrerender) property.

 ```cshtml